Your todo list:

 The hardest part of the climb is resisting the temptation to use the feet on the left, and figuring out how to climb around all the features that are 'off' around you.
 Obviously you can choose to climb it however you wish, but deciding to mark those features off made it much more difficult, and was fun to figure out how to make the moves.

-Same area as Squirming Coil, basically the first 'cave' you come to on your left side heading up the trail.
+, basically the first 'cave' you come to on your left side heading up the trail.
 It's the north-facing boulder, making the back of the 'cave'.

 A pad will do.